elpupas/Sprint4-BasketManager/README.md

 ## Requirements

 Before being able to manage teams and matches, users need to register and authenticate in the application.
 This ensures the security and protection of the tournament data.

+**Note (English):**

+To create matches between teams, it is important to consider that the matches should involve teams registered by different users.
+This ensures the integrity of the tournaments and avoids conflicts of interest.
+If a user registers multiple teams, it is recommended to schedule matches between teams owned by other users to maintain fairness in the tournament.

 ## Technologies Used